 While I knew budgeting was important, I wasn’t too sure about where to start or even what best practices looked like!

-Money is hard.
-Budgeting is hard.
+Money can be hard.
+Budgeting can be hard.

-Why Do I Need a Budget?
+Why Do I need a Budget?

 New to budgeting?
 Maybe you aren’t new to budgeting, but have previously been unsuccessful?